anigasan/GCI/bgremover/readme.md

-#BG Remover using Tiramisu and
+# Background Remover using Tiramisu and DeepLab Model